nicoschoenteich/nicoscheonteich/README.md

 <br>

 <p align='center'>
-I am a Developer Advocate at SAP, where I focus on (in exactly that order)
+I am a Developer Advocate at SAP, where I help developers achieve their goals with SAP and non-SAP technology.
+I spend my days giving trainings, writing tutorials and sample code, producing videos, and speaking at conferences.
+My focus topics are (in exactly this order):
 </p>

 <br>